KeithPinson/TwentyMinute/README.md

 # Twenty Minute

-The Twenty Minute Solution, as I once called an earlier version of this app, was inspired by my practice of racing the clock to help keep my mind from wandering.
-This evolved into tallying 20 minute races of "uninterrupted" work in a day.
-In this iteration I am keeping the simple design of the old "Solution" version but will be incorporating my _pools_ and _strings_ style of to do lists.
+The Twenty Minute Solution, as I once called an earlier version of this app, was inspired to solve the problem of frequent interruptions.
+When the timer is running I can feel free to say, "Sorry I can't be interrupted right now, but we can talk in about 20 minutes."

-## version 0.1

-This is a work-in-progress, wait until version 1.0 to actually use the app.

-## Timers
+Twenty minutes was chosen was because it is the most I could realistically ask someone to wait until I was done.

-By the way this is not a Pomodoro Timer.
+You might think this is a Pomodoro Timer but it is not.
 Although both Twenty Minute and the Pomodoro Technique are inspired by kitchen timers they have different goals.
-The Pomodoro seems to have been invented for someone who could work uninterrupted for hours forgetting to take a break -- is that really a problem? _Twenty Minute_ is for those of us that find our day continually interrupted by things unplanned.
+The Pomodoro seems to have been invented for someone who can work uninterrupted for hours forgetting to take a break, hence the work for 25 minutes and break for 5 minutes emphasis.
+In my world, and maybe yours too, breaks are often and many but not by choice but because they are interruptions; distracting and unplanned.
+Uninterrupted blocks of time are a rarity, so the emphasis is on working short 20 minute bursts without interruption.

 ## To Do Lists

-_Pools_ and _Strings_ style of to do lists will be added to the app -- more on this later.

-## Notes:

-### Windows 10

-This is written using React Native.
-RNW (React Native Windows) requires Windows 10 version 1511, build 10586.
-To make use of all the Windows features, Windows 10 version 1703, build 15063 is required.
+It needs to be said, that To Do Lists and Twenty Minute Task Lists are not the same.
+Some To Do items can't be done in 20 minutes, some have to be done no matter how long it takes.
+And, certainly if you tried to make Twenty Minute a To Do List, you'd have one long string of 20 minute uninterrupted blocks from the beginning of your day until the end.
+Still, Twenty Minute is a tool that can help with To Do's.

+## Appropriate 20 Minute Tasks

+Twenty Minute is more of a management solution than a productivity technique.
+Tasks are twenty minutes long or chains of twenty-minute-in-length steps.
+Similar to Agile where projects are parsed by time, you work for about 20 minutes and then stop.
+Depending on the task, you may pick it up the next day or later sometime.
+It is important to have the mindset of, "I am working on this task for 20 minutes uninterrupted" and set aside the idea, "I am working on this task until done."

+Twenty Minute tasks are often general and not specific.
+For example, "Review Action Logs from Overnight".
+They are often tasks that can't be stopped and picked up later.
+They are often tasks that require concentration.

+Twenty Minute tasks can also specific tasks, but tasks that require intense concentration.
+For example, "Write the Executive Summary for Grand-Boss".

 ## License